lyc102/ifem/docs/_docs/mesh-sc3.md

 - *Orientation* of simplexes

 The indexing and ordering are related and the ordering and orientation are mixed together.
-However the indexing has nothing to do with the orientation.
-The indexing and ordering are the combinarotry structure, i.e. only `elem` is needed, while the orientation also depends on `node`, the geometry emembdding of vertices.
+However, the indexing has nothing to do with the orientation.
+The indexing and ordering are the combinatory structure, i.e. only `elem` is needed, while the orientation also depends on `node`, the geometry embedding of vertices.

 For indexing, ordering and orientation, there are always local and global versions.
 The relation between the local and global version is the most complicated issue.